 Vyond offers seven types of charts.
 You can add them through the Charts menu in the top left corner of Vyond Studio.
 Then, you can change their values, ways of representing data, and colors using the Chart Data and Chart Settings menu in the top right corner of Vyond’s interface.

 Defining your persona helps you create a video infographic with data that customers find valuable and relatable.
 Greater personalization makes the video more interesting for the viewer, making it more likely that they’ll share the video.

 You can define your target persona in three steps.

 First, learn about your clients’ demographic information, like ages, hobbies, and routines.
 This data lets you spot people who’ll find your product or knowledge helpful in a crowd.
 You can uncover this data by asking customers about it with a call or survey.
 Client-facing colleagues, like those from your sales team, can also share this data.

 Second, ask clients or colleagues facing them how they have tried to solve the problem that your infographic addresses.
 This stage will teach you about alternative solution methods clients have used.
-You can later use this information to create infographics proving why your product is superior to your competitors’.
+You can later use this information to create infographics proving why your product is superior than your competitors’.

 Third, look for the most prevalent traits and create a fictional persona based on concurrent traits.
 For example; a productivity tool targeting people in college can use the following persona: Mike, an athletic, third-culture 20-year-old, striving to be the best in his class without neglecting his friends.